-Rob presented a paper on the PolyVent classroom experience entitled "A democratized open-source platform for medical device troubleshooting" to the American Society for Engineering Education in Baltimore In June.
-This was attended by Nathiel Bechard and Sabia Abidi, who were co-authors, along with Victor Suturin, who did not attend.
-Dr. Erich Shultz, Judith Weng, and Robert L. Read have had a poster session accepted to the IEEE-EMBS 2023 International Conference on Biomedical Health and Informatics (BHI).
-Judith Weng will present this work.
-Public Invention is paying her travel costs and lodging.
+Rob presented a paper on the PolyVent classroom experience entitled "A democratized open-source platform for medical device troubleshooting" to the American Society for Engineering Education in Balitmore In June.
+This was attend by Nathiel Bechard and Sabia Abidi, who were co-authors, along with Victor Suturin, who did not attend.